docker/docs/develop/develop-images/dockerfile_best-practices.md

 When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
-As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new, duplicate image.
+As each instruction is examined, Docker looks for an existing image in its cache, rather than creating a new, duplicate image.

 If you don't want to use the cache at all, you can use the `--no-cache=true`